1000M: Ownership

 The building is a joint venture between New York-based firms JK Equities and Time Equities, and Oak Capital.

 Architecture

 Helmut Jahn was the lead architect on the project.
 The tower is largely composed of glass with aluminum horizontal spandrels flanking each floor.
-The tower is capped with a 2-story east facing amenity space including an protected terrace with views toward Lake Michigan.
+The tower is capped with a 2-story east facing amenity space including a protected terrace with views toward Lake Michigan.

 Interior design

 Kara Mann, of Kara Mann Design, designed the interiors of the building, including the outdoor and amenity spaces to have "a purity and lightness."

 Previous building designs

 Plans for the building were released in August 2015.
 Although the historic district zoning has height restrictions of 425 feet (129.5m), on September 23, 2015, the City Clerk of Chicago's website posted that the building was planned to have a rooftop terrace reaching 1030 ft.
 Blair Kamin of the Chicago Tribune later wrote that plans called for a 1001 ft tower.
 Eventually, the building was redesigned to stand 832 ft.
 The plan was approved on April 22, 2016.
 Instead of the more common setback architectural design, the original building would have had overhangs on its south face with successively larger rising cubes that Blair Kamin referred to as presenting a "striking, if somewhat precarious, effect".

 The early designs for the building included an 85th-floor roof deck for condo residents.
 The property, which overlooks Grant Park, had been owned by Warren Barr who had plans for a 40-story condominium tower until he lost ownership through foreclosure to First American Bank in a July 2010 proceeding that saw the property sell for $11.3 million.
 If completed, the building will surpass the 430 ft Metropolitan Tower at 310 South Michigan as the Historic Michigan Boulevard District's tallest structure.
 Even after redesigns reducing the building's height, it remained the tallest building along Michigan Avenue across from Grant Park.